-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient \$0 copayment each day for Medicare-covered benefits.^{††} services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient \$0 copayment or \$55 copayment each day for services Medicare-covered benefits.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient You pay these amounts until you reach the out-of-pocket service, or by a community mental health center, that is more intense than the care received in your doctor's or maximum. therapist's office and is an alternative to inpatient hospitalization.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
 Personal emergency response system Provided by: Lifeline \$0 copayment With a personal emergency response system (PERS), help is only a button press away.
 A PERS device can quickly connect you to the help you need, 24 hours a day in any A home-delivered device is situation.
 It's a lightweight, discreet button that can be worn available nationwide through on your wrist or as a pendant.
 It's also safe to wear in the Lifeline. shower or bath.
 Depending on the model you choose, it may even automatically detect falls.
 You must have a working landline or live in an area that has appropriate wireless coverage to get a PERS device.
 The cellular device works nationwide with the wireless network but does not require you to have a contract with the network.
 You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan, or by calling Customer Service to have a paper copy sent to you.